aditya25bce10623/machine-learning-based-languge-detection-model/README.md

 ## How to Run
 1. Open the provided Google Colab Notebook.
 2. connect allow acces to your google drive
-3. Upload the provided dataset (`language_data.csv`) to your Google Drive or session.
+3. Upload the provided dataset (`Language_Dataset.csv`) to your Google Drive or session.
 4. Run the cells sequentially.
 5. The final cell will launch a Gradio link for the GUI.